keithagroves/agent-to-service/README.md

 - **`agent_decision`**: Allow the agent to make a decision based on available data.
 - **`condition`**: Branch execution based on a condition.

+Additional task types for local operations, resource handling, and advanced workflows are under development.
+See the Future Plans section for upcoming task types and capabilities.

 #### **Requests**
 Requests represent single API operations, designed for clarity and simplicity.
 Each request is defined by:
 - One endpoint